platformland/electric-book/book/text/users.md

 * **Procurement managers** who need to understand any contractual or financial arrangements.
 * **Administrators** who need to manage the use of the platform, view usage reports or changing their settings.
 * **The team developing the platform** who will need to understand how other users are using the platform.
-* **The general public** and their representatives who want to understand how you are spending their money and managing public data.
+* **The general public** (and their proxies, such as journalists, charities or elected representatives) who want to understand how you are spending their money and managing public data.
 * **Politicians or senior officials** who might have statutory responsibility for your platform or the services using it.

 You should identify people and organizations who might use your platform, and understand their needs (remembering that they may not work in government at all and may work in non-technical roles such as procurement).